 Who Should Attend

-Draftspersons, tool designers, technical inspectors, mechanical engineering technicians, and machine shop and toolroom supervisors.
-If you are a manufacturing and project engineer, quality control team member, engineering manager or supervisor, you will also find this seminar beneficial.
+CAD draftspersons, tool designers, technical inspectors, mechanical engineering, technicians, machine shop and tool room supervisors.
+Design, manufacturing, and project engineers, quality control personnel, engineering managers and supervisors will also find this workshop beneficial.